 Students in Booth courses should review the Chicago Booth schedules/procedures.
 Some things to note include:

-Graduate courses may be used in the College degree program as free electives.
-With written consent of the student’s undergraduate chair, graduate courses may also be used in the major.
+Graduate and professional school courses may be used in the College degree program as free electives.
+With written consent of the student’s undergraduate chair, they may also be used in the major.

 College students pay at the College rate when taking graduate or professional school courses.